Average Weather in North Charleston South Carolina, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of North Charleston are 32.855 deg latitude, -79.975 deg longitude, and 7 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of North Charleston are 32.855 deg latitude, -79.975 deg longitude, and 7 ft elevation.

-The topography within 2 miles of North Charleston is essentially flat, with a maximum elevation change of 36 feet, and an average elevation above sea level of 10 feet.
-Within 10 miles contains only modest variations in elevation (151 feet).
-Within 50 miles contains significant variations in elevation (509 feet).
+The topography within 2 miles of North Charleston is essentially flat, with a maximum elevation change of 36 feet and an average elevation above sea level of 10 feet.
+Within 10 miles is essentially flat (151 feet).
+Within 50 miles contains only modest variations in elevation (509 feet).

 The area within 2 miles of North Charleston is covered by artificial surfaces (79%) and water (17%), within 10 miles by artificial surfaces (45%) and herbaceous vegetation (30%), and within 50 miles by water (43%) and trees (31%).

 This report illustrates the typical weather in North Charleston, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in North Charleston.

 For each station, the records are corrected for the elevation difference between that station and North Charleston according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at North Charleston is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between North Charleston and a given station.

 The stations contributing to this reconstruction are: Charleston, Navelexcen (82%, 2.4 kilometers, east); Charleston International Airport (14%, 8 kilometers, northwest); and Charleston Executive Airport (4.2%, 17 kilometers, south).